tebmik/react-app/src/components/README.md

-created componentDidMount to hold clientId and data.
+initialized the state to null

-its now possible to interact with the OAuth lib through the console using the gapi documentation.
+set auth variable to interact with the lib.

+created an onAuthChange helper function to call the current user state. (whether they are signedin/out)

+rendered the button to either show signIn or signOut

+created an onclick event Handler for both of the potential buttons and set a helper function for both, signIn/signOut methods from gpai.